awslabs/aws-encryption-sdk-specification/framework/branch-key-store.md

 ### VersionKey

+On invocation, the caller:

+- MUST supply a `branch-key-id`
-This operation MUST be supplied `branch-key-id `, `kmsKeyId`, and a list of grant tokens as input.
+- MAY supply a list of grant tokens

-This operation MUST get the active key at `branchKeyId` using the same process as [GetActiveBranchKey](#getactivebranchkey), including successfully unwrapping the key.
+This operation MUST get the active key at `branch-key-id` using the same process as [GetActiveBranchKey](#getactivebranchkey), including successfully unwrapping the key.

 This operation MUST make a DDB::Query to get the branch key at `branchKeyId` with status `ACTIVE`